David Saucedo

 Fernando David Saucedo (born 13 January 1981) commonly known as David Saucedo is an Argentine professional boxer.
 His father was also a boxer and is now his coach.

 Professional career

-On December 5, 2010 Saucedo had his chance for WBA (Super) featherweight title against Chris John.
+On 5 December 2010, Saucedo had his chance for WBA (Super) featherweight title against Chris John.
 But he was defeated by Unanimous Decision after 12 rounds.

-On October 4, 2014 Saucedo was defeated by Unanimous Decision after 12 rounds against unbeaten Rances Barthelemy in his first defense of IBF super featherweight title.
+On 4 October 2014, Saucedo was defeated by Unanimous Decision after 12 rounds against unbeaten Rances Barthelemy in his first defense of IBF super featherweight title.

-On January 27, 2018 Ghana’s Emmanuel Tagoe (28-1, 14 KOs) controversially stopped Fernando David Saucedo (61-7-3, 10 KOs) in round 10 to defend his IBO lightweight belt at the Bukom Boxing Arena in Accra, Ghana.
+On 27 January 2018, Ghana's Emmanuel Tagoe (28–1, 14 KOs) controversially stopped Fernando David Saucedo (61–7–3, 10 KOs) in round 10 to defend his IBO lightweight belt at the Bukom Boxing Arena in Accra, Ghana.